python/cpython/Doc/howto/sockets.rst

 Roughly speaking, when you clicked on the link that brought you to this page, your browser did something like the following::

-   #create an INET, STREAMing socket
+   # create an INET, STREAMing socket
    s = socket.socket(socket.AF_INET, socket.SOCK_STREAM)
-   #now connect to the web server on port 80
-   # - the normal http port
+   # now connect to the web server on port 80 - the normal http port
-   s.connect(("www.mcmillan-inc.com", 80))
+   s.connect(("www.python.org", 80))

 When the ``connect`` completes, the socket ``s`` can be used to send in a request for the text of the page.
 The same socket will read the